dng016/CFRP-Data/README.md

 # CFRP-Data
-Life data sets of Carbon Fibre Reinforced Polymer Composites provided by NASA
+Cleaning Life data sets of Carbon Fibre Reinforced Polymer Composites provided by NASA using Python and Jupyter Notebook